ntavelis/dockposer/README.md

 ...
 ```

-Note: When changing a folder or a file name, all the references to it will use the name you specified.
+Note: When changing a folder, or a file name, all the references to it will use the name you specified.

+## List of supported extensions

+Under the hood in the dockerfile definitions we use the shell scripts from [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer) repository.

+Please refer [here](https://github.com/mlocati/docker-php-extension-installer#supported-php-extensions) for a list of supported php extensions you can install.

+If an extension is pre-installed inside the official docker images, and you declare it in the composer.json, we will not generate any docker instructions for the given library.

+Pre-installed PHP extensions inside official php images:

+* core
+* ctype
+* curl
+* date
+* dom
+* fileinfo
+* filter
+* ftp
+* hash
+* iconv
+* json
+* libxml
+* mbstring
+* mysqlnd
+* openssl
+* pcre
+* pdo
+* pdo_sqlite
+* phar
+* posix
+* readline
+* reflection
+* session
+* simplexml
+* sodium
+* spl
+* sqlite3
+* standard
+* tokenizer
+* xml
+* xmlreader
+* xmlwriter
+* zlib

 ## How to debug package with xdebug - For contributing to this repository